thatsabhishek/Coding_Ninjas_DSA_in_Python/README.md

 # Coding_Ninjas-Python_Fundamentals
-This repo includes all python problems for Coding Ninja Python Fundamental course.
+This repo includes all python problems for Coding Ninja DSA in Python course.
 Please give a star in this repo if you like it.

 This repo includes:
 <ol>